vinodnerella/corda/docs/source/key-concepts-consensus-notaries.rst

 * This transaction occurred at some point roughly around the given time (e.g. on a specific day)

 .. note:: It is assumed that the time feed for a notary is GPS/NaviStar time as defined by the atomic clocks at the US Naval Observatory.
 This time feed is extremely accurate and available globally for free.

+Also see section 7 of the `Technical white paper`_ which covers this topic in significant more depth.

+.. _`Technical white paper`: _static/corda-technical-whitepaper.pdf